ocaml-ppx/ppx_deriving_protobuf/README.md

 type a = int [@@protobuf]

 let get_ints message =
-  let decoder = Protobuf.Decoder.of_string message in
+  let decoder = Protobuf.Decoder.of_bytes message in
   mylist_from_protobuf a_from_protobuf decoder
 ```